 Even when people can access care through their medical insurance or EAPs, these networks may lack access to evidence-based treatments or may not guarantee measurement of clients’ progress or recovery with care.
 As a result, employees may not see their symptoms improve despite receiving treatment, which may mean they stay in treatment that’s not helping them.

-“There’s so much around mental health care that is unmonitored, is not evidence-based, doesn’t have an end date, isn’t technology-enabled, and it’s limited by state lines,” said Morgan Stanley’s Chief Human Resources Officer Jeff Brodsky.
+“There’s so much around mental health care that is unmonitored, is not evidence-based, doesn’t have an end date, isn’t technology-enabled, and is limited by state lines,” said Morgan Stanley’s Chief Human Resources Officer Jeff Brodsky.

 Without a comprehensive mental health benefit that uses evidence-based therapy, employees may also: